Best voice assistant for seniors in assisted living: what actually matters

 A research-backed buyer guide for choosing a senior voice assistant that residents can use, families can trust, and care teams can support.

-The best senior voice assistant is the one residents can use without coaching, families understand, and staff can support.
+The best voice assistant for seniors in assisted living is not the one with the longest feature list.
+It is the one residents can use without coaching, families understand, and staff can support without creating a new technology burden.
+In many communities, that means phone-first access beats another device.

 Common questions